 The ESTP personality type is often referred to as entrepreneurial.
 They are energetic, pragmatic and flexible.
 They eagerly search for fast results, often taking risks to come up with the best solutions.
 ESTPs often do before they think, fixing and adapting their processes as they go.
 ESTPs enjoy a fast-paced lifestyle by living “in the moment” and spending time around groups of people.

 Often seen as the entertainer, the ESFP personality type is outgoing, friendly and generous.
-They enjoy spending time around others, spreading excitement and joy both at home and at work.
+They enjoy spending time around others and spreading excitement and joy at home and work.
 While practical and realistic in their work, they also value having fun achieving their goals.
 They are energetic and flexible, encouraging others along the way.

 Best careers for ESFP personalities:

 The ENFP personality type can be powerful in many workplaces.
 The ENFP type is generally innovative, inspiring and often unafraid of taking risks.
 ENFPs comprise approximately 8% of the general population and include more women than men.
 They are highly perceptive when understanding how individuals and groups function, making them natural leaders inside organisations.
 ENFPs want excitement, enjoy abstract and experiential learning, and look for maximum potential in their career experiences and others.